 Illinois Department of Financial and Professional Regulation

 Q. What are the fees for license renewal?

-A. The managing broker renewal fee is $200.
-If you renew after April 30, 2019, there is an additional $50 late payment penalty fee.
+If you renew after the deadline, there is an additional $50 late payment penalty fee.

 Q. How do I find out when my license expires so I know what is required for this renewal?